America in the Shadows

 Nine years later, Benjamin Banneker would find better luck.
 A free black man who had taught himself astronomy and math in his youth, Banneker successfully predicted a solar eclipse on April 14, 1789, contradicting other prominent astronomers.
 His work impressed Jefferson, who recommended Banneker for the surveying team that marked the boundaries of Washington, D.C.
 Banneker was producing an almanac at the time, and in 1791, he sent Jefferson a copy, enclosing a letter in which, as he writes, he could not help but implore the then-secretary of state to find some way to help the multitudes of enslaved black Americans.

 Other founders were as enthralled by eclipses as Jefferson.
 On April 3, 1791, John Quincy Adams climbed Beacon Hill in Boston to watch a blazing annular eclipse, in which the moon is too far away to completely block the sun and leaves a “ring of fire.”
-“Hurt my eyes much by observing this Eclipse without a glass,” Adams wrote in his diary, according to Carleton College engineering professor Robert Morris, who has researched Adams and his eclipse fancy in as-yet-unpublished work.
+“Hurt my eyes much by observing this Eclipse without a glass,” Adams wrote in his diary, according to Carleton University engineering professor Robert Morris, who has researched Adams and his eclipse fancy in as-yet-unpublished work.
 The injury persisted for months.
 On August 27, Adams wrote, “Eye very sore.”
-The next day: “At home all day. ...
+The next day: “At home all day ...
 My eyes sadly afflicted.”
 On August 29: “Almost blind.”

 Even after he recovered, Adams continued seeking the moon’s shadow.
 In 1806, he was rewarded with a remarkable eclipse, and made some of the most comprehensive recorded observations of phenomena that would not be explained for another generation.
 A total eclipse was to sweep through Pennsylvania, New York, and Massachusetts on June 16, 1806, and Adams prepared a viewing party with the Society for the Study of Natural Philosophy.
 The group enjoyed five minutes of totality in the heart of Boston.
 Adams chronicled the event in his diary, reporting that he saw “a feeble luminous circle, not equally light in every part”—the corona—as well as the sun’s chromosphere, which astronomers would not formally describe until 1868.
 And he saw the “diamond ring,” the first beams of light emerging through valleys on the moon.

 “Never since my existence have I seen anything like the brightness of the first beam which he [the sun] shot forth upon his return,” he wrote.
-“I know not the philosophical reason why the first rays of reviving splendour should be so much more dazzling than the last beams of expiring glory, but such was the fact.”
+“I know not the philosophical reason why the first rays of reviving splendor should be so much more dazzling than the last beams of expiring glory, but such was the fact.”

 The scene stuck with Adams all his life, and he would go on to observe several other eclipses.
-As an octogenarian, he wrote a sonnet about the April 25, 1846, eclipse: “Celestial source of life and light on Earth! / What envious rival intercepts thy rays?” it begins.
+As a septuagenarian, he wrote a sonnet about the April 25, 1846, eclipse: “Celestial source of life and light on Earth! / What envious rival intercepts thy rays?” it begins.

 * * *

 In 1878, 30 years after Adams’s death, another American eclipse would cross the country.
 The United States was at an intersection between two ages: still emerging from Reconstruction, not quite on the cusp of modernity.
 That eclipse was a chance for fledgling American science to prove its worth.
-Astronomers were determined to put the U.S. on the intellectual map, says journalist David Baron, the author of American Eclipse, which focuses on that event.
+Astronomers were determined to put the United States on the intellectual map, says journalist David Baron, the author of American Eclipse, which focuses on that event.

-“This was a time when the U.S. was definitely being noticed on the global stage as an industrial power.
+“This was a time when the United States was definitely being noticed on the global stage as an industrial power.
 We were being taken seriously in terms of economic output and technology.
 But in pure science, we were not taken seriously,” Baron told me.
 “Even today, we don’t think of ourselves as a scientific nation in the 19th century.
 It’s the European scientists who have gotten all the fame.”

 American astronomers and scientists like Simon Newcomb, James Craig Watson, Thomas Edison, Maria Mitchell, and others were determined to change that.
 Baron’s book tells the stories of the setbacks they faced, from the time a railroad porter lost Mitchell’s luggage—which almost torpedoed her all-women expedition—to Watson’s mistaken “discovery” of planet Vulcan.
 Despite their struggles, American astronomers succeeded on many fronts, not least in their attempt to engage their citizenry in the scientific enterprise, Baron writes.